 Thousands of pest species including weeds, nematodes (microscopic worms) and plant-eating insects, as well as viruses, fungi, mites and mice threaten the successful production of food crops.

-Crop protection products, also known as pesticides, are used in both conventional and organic farming to keep crops healthy and abundant by protecting them against pests, weeds and diseases.
+Crop protection products, also known as pesticides, are used in conventional, organic and genetically modified farming to successfully grow crops.
+Pesticides keep crops healthy and abundant by protecting them against pests, weeds and diseases.

-In Australia, crop protection products help agricultural industries produce safe, high quality, affordable and abundant food and fibre that is competitive on world markets.
+In Australia, crop protection products help agricultural industries produce safe, high-quality, affordable and abundant food and fibre that is competitive on world markets.
 They increase Australian crop yields by about 40 per cent as well as increasing the value of our food production by $13 billion each year.

 The production and use of crop protection products in Australia is highly regulated to assure safety for users, consumers and the environment.

 CropLife Australia has produced a comprehensive fact-based guide about the regulation and essential role of pesticides in agriculture, environmental management and human health.

 Find out more through The Official Australian reference guide for organic, synthetic and biological pesticides.

 Further information about crop protection products is available from the European Crop Protection Association and CropLife International websites.